 2-The NCAA has set a minimum APR standard for each athletic program.
 This standard is calculated by averaging a sport program's eligibility and retention points for the last 4 years.
 Each sport must maintain or exceed the minimum standard.
-(The minimum APR standard will increase to 930 for the 2014-15 year and thereafter.)
+(The minimum APR standard is 930.)

-3-The women's programs met or exceeded APR standards for post-season eligibility and did not have to serve any penalties.
+3-The women's programs met or exceeded APR standards for post-season eligibility and therefore did not have to serve any penalties.